klen/python-scss/README.rst

 - **sort**: Sort declaration, default is True Declaration sorted in `Zen sorting order`_

-- **warn**: Enable or disable warnings: unwnown mixin, declaration name, extend ruleset, default is True
+- **warn**: Enable or disable warnings: unknown mixin, declaration name, extend ruleset, default is True

 Option can be defined...